vinceumo/todo/Article.md

 ### Toggle the sidebar

 When clicking on **Create a new list** we want to show the `.sidebar`.
-To do so we want to add the class `.is-open` to this one and close the nav bar if this one is open on mobile.
+To do so we want to add the class `.is-open` to this one, then close the nav bar if this one is open on mobile.
 The way to do this is quite similar to what we have done with the navigation on mobile.

 In our data we are going to add a new entry of `isSidebarOpen: false`: